zueblin/Polaron/readme.md

 - Q: Can i buy a PCB?
 A: Yes, i currently have PCBs at 15 USD (+ shipping from switzerland).
 Please contact me by email, if interested.
 - Q: Can i buy a part-kit?
 A: I don't sell part kits anymore, since it is very easy and efficient to order parts online, eg. from mouser. ~~Yes, i currently have part kits (PCB + all parts, EXCLUDING the teensy itself) at 60 USD incl. untracked international shipping.
 Add 5 USD for tracked shipping.
 Please send me a mail, if interested.~~
 - Q: Can i buy a fully assembled Polaron?
 A: Not, not at the moment.
+- Q: How can i support this project?
+A: Spread the word, star the project on github, let your friends know, buy a PCB, build a Polaron and share a video...there are many ways.
+In general, knowing that this project sparks some interest is what keeps it going!

 # License